henocMarc1/Tontine-Manager/replit.md

 ## Overview

 This is a French-language tontine (rotating savings group) management application built as a single-page web application.
 The system allows users to manage members, create tontine groups, and track payments with a modern, responsive interface.
-The application is built using vanilla HTML, CSS, and JavaScript with Firebase backend for authentication and data storage.
+The application is built using vanilla HTML, CSS, and JavaScript with client-side data persistence using localStorage.

 ## User Preferences